mcparfer/Virtual-Assistant/README.md

 # Virtual-Assistant with Python

-**Virtual-Assistant with Python** is a Python-based Virtual Assistant for Windows that aims to enhance user productivity by providing centralized access to various services.
+This project is a Python-based Virtual Assistant for Windows that aims to enhance user productivity by providing centralized access to various services.
 The assistant offers the following functionalities:

 - Calendar and email services through integration with the available APIs on the Google Cloud Platform (GCP).
 - A question and answer channel powered by Artificial Intelligence (AI).